 A little further downtown than some of the others on this list but still close enough to make for an easy theater evening is casual Italian pub Osteria 166.
 If you’re going for good, comfort Italian food, this is a great option.

-This Asian kitchen and bar on West Chippewa has an elevated casual atmosphere and serves up Asian inspired dishes including everything from sushi and noodle dishes to steak and a Bento Box.
-They even have an Asian kids menu.
-No chicken fingers here kiddos.
+This Asian-fusion restaurant and bar on West Chippewa has an elevated casual atmosphere and serves up all-you-can-eat Asian dishes including everything from sushi and noodle dishes to fish and a Bento Box.

 WEBSITE / 250 Delaware Ave, Buffalo / (716) 290-0600